awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

 from sagemaker.tensorflow import TensorFlow

 tf_estimator = TensorFlow(
     base_job_name = "training_job_name_prefix",
     entry_point="tf-train.py",
     role="SageMakerRole",
-                          framework_version="2.3",
+    framework_version="2.4.1",
     # You must set py_version to py36
-                          py_version='py36',
+    py_version="py37",
     # For training with multi node distributed training, set this count.
     # Example: 2,3,4,..8
-                          instance_count=1,
+    instance_count=2,
     # For training with p3dn instance use - ml.p3dn.24xlarge
     instance_type="ml.p3.16xlarge",
     # Training using smdistributed.dataparallel Distributed Training Framework
-                          distribution={"smdistributed": {
+    distribution={"smdistributed": {"dataparallel": {"enabled": True}}}
-                                            "dataparallel": {
-                                                "enabled": True
-                                             }
-                                         }
-                                       }
 )

 tf_estimator.fit("s3://bucket/path/to/training/data")
 ```

 **Note**
 If you are using the SageMaker Python SDK 1\.x, you need to use `hyperparameters` to specify to use `smdistributed dataparallel` as the distributed training strategy\.

 ```
 from sagemaker.tensorflow import TensorFlow